Miami's Top 10 Boat-Up Restaurants to Dock and Dine

 Duffy’s Sports Grill

-Been out all day in the boat and now want to catch the game?
-Duffy's Sports Grill is the place in North Miami Beach, perfect if you’ve been up north.
-After a day of fishing on the water, this is the place let loose and enjoy a rambunctious sports bar with excellent chicken wings, beer-battered fish and chips, and fried shrimp you can chase down with 2-for-1-drinks all day long, every day of the week.
-At Duffy's, the menu is affordable and features great burgers, soups, salads, sandwiches, and grilled fish and meats, as well as cheap lunch specials.
+Have you been out all day in the boat and now want to catch the game?
+Duffy's Sports Grill is the perfect place if you’ve been sailing up north.
+After a day of fishing on the water, this is the place to dock and dine if you’re looking for a rowdy sports bar with excellent chicken wings, beer-battered fish and chips, and fried shrimp you can chase down with 2-for-1-drinks all day long, every day of the week.
+At Duffy's, the menu is affordable and features great burgers, soups, salads, sandwiches, grilled fish, and meats.
+It also has cheap lunch specials!

-Hope you enjoyed our list of Miami waterfront restaurants that you can boat up to.
-If we've missed a one of your favorite waterfront restaurants, let us know on our social channels @blackbookproperties, or send us a message!
+We hope you enjoyed our list of Miami waterfront restaurants with docks.
+If we've missed one of your favorite waterfront restaurants, let us know on our social channels @blackbookproperties, or send us a message!

 ARE WE FRIENDS ON SOCIAL MEDIA?